Laser Eye Surgery FAQs: About Results and Outcomes

 Can my vision return to its original level after surgery?

-Some patients experience a regression of results following surgery, but not to their preoperative level.
+Generally, the changes made to the shape of the cornea during Laser Eye Surgery are permanent.
+A small number of patients may experience some regression of results following their treatment; however, this will not take their vision back to the pre-operative level.
 An expert Laser Eye Surgeon can fine-tune or enhance the surgery to further improve the vision if necessary.

 How can I interpret statistical results of Laser Eye Surgery?